ssbc/epidemic-broadcast-trees/README.md

 `getSequence` and rx/tx using `getReceive` (is even). -1 means do not replicate.

+When peers connect, the server (that received the request) is expected to send vector clock (notes) first.
+It should use a local cache as the last known status of the client.
+The notes will only contain feeds where the sequence is different from the other end.
+This ensures that the vectors clocks sent are as small as possible.

 Following and blocking are handled in EBT.
 Following acts as the signal of what feeds to replicate.
 EBT won't connect to someone that has been blocked.
 It will not send messages of a peer (including self)